ansemjo/imapfetch/README.md

 deduplicating existing data, so you don't waste much space even if you take daily or even hourly snapshots.

+If you are sufficiently sure that you will never have a folder called `backup` on your mailserver you might do something like this:

+    borg init --encryption repokey-blake2 ./backup
+    borg create --stats --progress --compression lz4 ./backup::$(date --utc +%F-%H%M%S%Z) INBOX*/ index

 ### VIEWING

 Generally all applications that handle maildir mailboxes should be able to browse your archive.